Beit Iksa: After 1967

 Since the Six-Day War in 1967, Beit Iksa has been under Israeli occupation.

 After the 1995 accords, 7.4% of village land was classified as Area B, the remaining 92.6% as Area C. Over half of the land lies beyond the confines of the West Bank separation barrier.

 The majority of the present population came to the village as refugees in the wake of the Six Day War, when its original inhabitants were forced to flee.
 In November 2014, Israeli authorities delivered a notification to the village, declaring the intention of confiscating 12,852 dunums (3,176 acres) of their land, including the areas of Haraeq al-Arab, Thahr Biddu, Numus, and Khatab.
 The given reason for the confiscation states that the land is required "for military purposes".
 Landholders were given until 31 December 2017 to remain on their land.

 Israeli settlements, including Ramot, have been built on 1,500 dunums (371 acres) on village land, and according to the village major, the order came through after the Israel government announced plans for a further 244 housing units to be built in Ramot.
 In addition, Israel has confiscated 15 dunums for the Israeli settlement of Har Samuel, part of the Giv'at Ze'ev settlement.

+After the 7 October 2023 attack Israel has restricted movement in the village, so that “Living in Beit Iksa is like living in a prison", according to the Mayor.
+Since 2008, entry to the village is through an Israeli-controlled checkpoint, and entry is only given to the villages 1,800-1,900 registered residents, in addition to professionals (medics, teachers) with permits.
+There are "strict rules" for entry of "food, water tanks, sheep, construction materials".
+In February, 2024, the Israel Border Police at the checkpoint opened "insane, indiscriminate gunfire" killling a 4 year old girl from Beit Iksa.

 Population

 According to the Palestinian Central Bureau of Statistics (PCBS), Beit Iksa had a population of approximately 1,600 inhabitants in mid-year 2006.
 From the population, over 80% are Palestinian refugees.
 By 2014 the population had grown to some 1,700.
+By 2017, the population was 1,773.

 According to the land researcher Sami Hadawi, the population grew to 1,410 in 1945.
 However, following Israel's occupation after the 1967 Six-Day War, Beit Iksa counted 633 inhabitants, due to the number of residents that fled the village.
 Most of the village's inhabitants hold Palestinian ID cards and live in Beit Iksa's built-up area of 417 dunams or 5.4% of the village's total land area of 7,734 dunams.